 Why Do Dachshunds Sleep So Much?

-According to one estimate, dogs generally spend 20 percent of their day being active, 30 percent inactively awake, and 50 percent of the day sleeping.
+Generally speaking, dogs tend to spend 20% of their day being active, 30% being awake, but not active, and 50% of the day sleeping.
 This is especially true with Dachshunds, whose ancestors normally sleep a lot because of the nature of their work in the past.

 As you may know, Dachshunds are hunting dogs.
 Thus, they normally sleep when they don’t hunt to conserve energy.
 This natural tendency could still be seen in modern dachshunds today.